codecyrus/cicd-learnings/PITCHME.md

 - MR approvers to do code review
 - Deployment with Foundation and Juju
 - Common bundle for all the deployments
+- Common pipeline for all the deployments
 - Differences between environments applied with `juju overlay` option

 +++

 ## CI/CD Improvements

-- Integration with NetBox
+- Improved automation/integration with NetBox
-- Automatically import information into `.yaml` files
+- Automatically import information from NB into `.yaml` files

 +++